Children of the Red King: Children of the Red King

 Charlie Bone is the protagonist of the series.
-Through his father, he is descended from the Red King and through his mother, from Mathonwy, a Welsh magician and friend of the Red King.
+He is descended from the Red King through his father (Lyell Bone) and from Mathonwy, a Welsh magician and friend of the Red King, through his mother (Amy Bone née Jones).
 Charlie can hear the voices of people in photographs and paintings.
 He can use his powers to talk to the people inside them and on some occasions he can take items from the paintings.
-He is related to Grizelda, Lucretia, Eustacia, Venetia and Paton Yewbeam.
+He is of Yewbeam descent through his grandmother Grizelda Bone née Yewbeam and thus a distant cousin of both Manfred Bloor and Billy Raven.

 Manfred Bloor is a hypnotist and is one of the main antagonists.
 He hypnotised Lyell Bone, causing Lyell to lose his memory.
-Toward the end of the series, Manfred's endowment changes and develops into that of his ancestor Borlath's, which is the production and control of fire.
+Midway through the series, Manfred's hypnotizing endowment recedes and he gains his ancestor Borlath's ability to produce and control fire.
+After undergoing a magical healing following a near-death experience, he regains his hypnotic powers.

-Naren Bloor, Bartholemew Bloor's daughter, can send shadows with the moon over great distances.
-She had disappeared and Charlie Bone finds out she was on the sea when Lord Grimwald tried to drown his parents in the sea.
+Naren Bloor, Bartholemew Bloor's daughter, can send shadow words over great distances using moonbeams.
+She disappears and Charlie Bone ultimately learns that her family is on the boat Greywing, rather than Lyell and Amy Bone, as Lord Grimwald and some of the Bloors mistakenly believe.

 Idith and Inez Branko are telekinetic twins, distantly related to Zelda Dobinsky.

 Zelda Dobinski is descended from a long line of Polish magicians.
 Her endowment is telekinesis.
 She can move objects with her mind and is distantly related to Inez and Idith Branko.
 She leaves Bloor's Academy in the third book and goes to study Math in a university.

+Beth Strong is a telekinetic and is close friends with the similarly-endowed Zelda.
+Thus, she supports the Bloors before inexplicably leaving the academy after the second book.

-Dagbert Endless can control water and is a follower of the Bloors until the eighth book.
+Dagbert Endless can control water and is the son of Lord Grimwald.
+His morality is directly influenced by the position of the moon, but he is generally a follower of the Bloors until the eighth book, when he becomes allied with Charlie Bone.